reesea/Airfoil-Self-Noise/README.md

-Performing Exploratory Data Analysis (EDA) and non-regularized linear regression to solve a supervised regression problem on the dataset and predict scaled sound pressure level.
+studentar Performing Exploratory Data Analysis (EDA) and non-regularized linear regression to solve a supervised regression problem on the dataset and predict scaled sound pressure level.
 The data consists of 1,503 instances, each with 6 attributes obtained from a series of aerodynamic and